About

 This Year’s Focus

-Article 31 (simplified): “Children have the right to relax, play and take part in activities they enjoy.”
+Article 24 (simplified): “Children have the right to a safe and clean environment”

 United Nations Convention on the Rights of the Child